gkjohnson/closed-chain-ik-js/README.md

 setJointScale( scale : Number ) : void
 ```

+Sets the scale of the joint indicators.

 ### .setResolution

 ```js
 setResolution( width : Number, height : Number ) : void
 ```

+Sets the resolution of the renderer so the 2d lines can be rendered at the appropriate thickness.

 ### .update